 Memorial donations may be made to St. Lucy's Church, 909 West Main Road, Middletown, RI 02842.

-To send flowers to Dr. Kenneth M. Walsh, PhD's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Kenneth M. Walsh, PhD, please visit our floral store.